Myrcianthes pungens

 Myrcianthes pungens, the guabiyu, is a species of plant in the family Myrtaceae.
-It is native to Brazil and Uruguay.
+It is native to Argentina, Bolivia, Brazil, Paraguay and Uruguay.

 Description

 Myrcianthes pungens is a medium sized tree, up to 10 m high, with a not very compact cup, with a lot of pubescent branches.
 The leaves are alternate, petiole, stiff, oval oblong, obtuse and acuminate, 4–7 cm, with a strong green color on the outside and lighter on the underside.
 It has rough bark of light brown color with abundant removable scales of the bark.
 Internally the bark has a whitish color, and when cut, emits a soft aroma.
 The flowers are tiny, whitish, abundant and aromatic.

 It presents small, globose fruits, 1 cm in diameter, dark purple when they reach maturity, with sweet and edible pulp and a large seed.
 It blooms from September to October and bears from November to January.
 It is found in the Paraguayan departments of Guaira and Caaguazú and in the Cordillera department.